 c.
 Plaintiff's "Bankruptcy Fraud" Allegations Do Not Toll the Statute of Limitations Under the Continuing Violations Doctrine.
 Having, presumably, read the Motions to Dismiss her prior complaint this matter based upon the statute of limitations, Plaintiff has now added an allegation of "fraud" upon the bankruptcy court by the WPI Defendants, within the limitations period, in an effort to rescue her barred claims.
-Because the phrasing of the claims provides several grounds for their dismissal, those Counts are reproduced as follows:
+Because the phrasing of the claims provides several grounds for their dismissal, those Counts are reproduced as follows: 119.
+He issued a permanent injunction and scheduled a damages hearing for January 25, 2012.
+That hearing did not go forward.
+120. Notwithstanding the fact that the damages assessment hearing did not go forward, FHW, who is an attorney and knows the process well, has repeatedly and fraudulently asserted that Judge Adams assessed a \$5.5 million dollar sanction on Dr. Mikovits. ...

-- 113. He issued a permanent injunction and scheduled a damages hearing for January 25, 2012.
-That hearing did not go forward. - 114.
-Notwithstanding the fact that the damages assessment hearing did not go forward, HW, who is an attorney and knows the process well, has repeatedly and fraudulently asserted that Judge Adams assessed a \$5.5 million dollar sanction on Dr. Mikovits. - 115.
-Dr. Mikovits heard this from HW and not fathoming that an attorney who was litigating a case against her and who was well acquainted with judicial process would make this up, she believed him that he had a judgment against her. - 116.
-As a result of this fraudulent misrepresentation, and because she believed that she owed HW \$5,500,000.00, and that he had a judgment and intended to collect what he could from it, filed for bankruptcy protection on March 1, 2013. - 117.
-It is on that date and in furtherance of his conspiracy with AW, Kinne, Lombardi, Hillerby, that Mr. & Mrs. Whittemore filed a fraudulent claim in the Bankruptcy Court asserting a judgment that was false, fraudulent and fictitious against Dr. Mikovits. - 118.
-This fraudulent act, committed on March 1, 2013, has triggered the statute of limitations as of that date, and has mooted all defenses by WPI, Mr. & Mrs. Whittemore, Vincent Lombardi, Carli Kinne, and Michael Hillerby, each of whom conspired to defraud Dr. Mikovits through their wrongful acts.

-Amended Complaint at ¶ 113 - 118.
+124. As a result of this fraudulent misrepresentation, and because she believed that she owed HW \$5,500,000.00, and that he had a judgment and intended to collect what he could from it, filed for bankruptcy protection on March 1, 2013.
+125. It is on that date and in furtherance of his conspiracy with AW, Kinne, Lombardi, Hillerby, that Mr. & Mrs. Whittemore filed a fraudulent claim in the Bankruptcy Court asserting a judgment that was false, fraudulent and fictitious against Dr. Mikovits, in the amount of Five Million Five Hundred Thousand (\$5,500,000.00) Dollars.
+126. This fraudulent act, committed on March 1, 2013, has tolled the beginning of the running of the statute of limitations until that date, and has mooted all defenses by WPI, Mr. & Mrs. Whittemore, Vincent Lombardi, Carli Kinne, and Michael Hillerby, each of whom conspired to defraud Dr. Mikovits through their wrongful acts.
+Amended Complaint at \P 119, 120, 124 - 126.